 Does A Root Canal Hurt?

-As with all more-involved dental treatments, your dentist uses local anesthesia to keep you comfortable during your root canal.
+As with all more-involved dental treatments, your Colorado dentist uses local anesthesia to keep you comfortable during your root canal.
 You won’t feel anything different compared to having a filling.
 While some people might feel soreness following the procedure, this will ease within a few days.
 This discomfort will be far more bearable than the pain experienced due to the infection.

 How Do You Know If You Need A Root Canal?